Ohiopyle Waterfall Guide: How to See the Waterfalls in Ohiopyle State Park

 There are multiple platforms both inside and just outside the Visitor’s Center to take in the views and snap some photos.

-Just about a few hundred yards down the trail, you’ll come out on the rocky lookouts above the falls.
+Hike a few hundred yards down the trail, and you’ll come out on the rocky lookouts above the falls.

-Continue on, and there is a lookout point where, in our opinion, you’ll get the best views of Ohiopyle Falls.
+Continue on this trail.
+There is a lookout point where, in our opinion, you’ll get the best views of Ohiopyle Falls.

 Cucumber Falls